Checklist for Dispensary Website: 30 Tips for Success

 One of the main perks of Leafly is its huge user base.
 And, Leafly does offer a lot of marketing tools.
 However, while they excel in attracting users to their own site, Leafly’s embedded menu functionality falls short of the competition when it comes to iFrame and embedding capabilities & user experience.
 Plus, a lot of users complain about Leafly’s costs which can get pretty crazy—as much as $3,000+ per month.
 If you intend to make use of all the advertising tools on Leafly, this may be a worthy investment, but not when you primarily just need a good online menu.

 The bottom line is Dutchie is a better menu platform but like Weedmaps, has unique value for advertising products and strains.

-Olla offers a collection of e-commerce tools for cannabis dispensaries, including a menu builder.
-However, Olla does not have an affiliated cannabis dispensary directory like Dutchie.
+Blaze offers a collection of e-commerce tools for cannabis dispensaries and delivery businesses, including point-of-sale and e-commerce.
+However, Blaze does not have an affiliated cannabis dispensary directory like Dutchie.

-The bottom line is with leading integrations & SEO-juiced product pages, Olla is a real competitor to Dutchie.
-Without pricing information for Olla, it is difficult to say whether or not this solution is comparable to Dutchie Plus.
+The bottom line is with POS integration & SEO-juiced product pages, Blaze is a real competitor to Dutchie.
+Without pricing information for Blaze, it is difficult to say whether or not this solution is comparable to Dutchie Plus.

 Dispense is a relatively new name but offers dispensary software that can be somewhat customized for dispensary brands.
 The software integrates with most POS systems and supports digital payments for online ordering.
 Unlike Dutchie, Dispense does not have its own directory for customers.